FlamingLily/Skyrat-tg/modular_skyrat/modules/altjobtitlesranks/readme.md

 ### Defines:
 (i don't know if these count but)
-- Global lists for each department's alt title (command_altttles, security_alttitles etc.)
+- Global empty lists for each department's alt title (command_altttles, security_alttitles etc.)

 ### Master file additions